What should I buy for a car cover in Australia? This is the question - not should I buy a car cover!

 - dirt and dust

-- and a special hail protection cover cover will do all of the above as well as keep your car protected from hail storms.
+- and a special hail protection cover cover will do all of the above.
+It will also keep your car protected from hail storms.

-It’s the same concept when you buy a case for your smartphone – you want to keep your phone clean and scratch and in good condition.
+It’s the same concept when you buy a case for your smartphone – you want to keep your phone clean, scratch free and in good condition.

 If you consider your insurance excess, (the amount you must pay before your insurance kick in), and how much you’ve already paid for your set of wheels, it pays to protect your investment for the long term.